timescale/promscale/pkg/pgmodel/Readme.md

 ## Write Path

-A `WriteRequest` is made out of a `[]TimeSeries` each of which contains a set of lables, each a `{string, string}`, and a set of samples, each a `{Timestamp, Value}`.
+A `WriteRequest` is made out of a `[]TimeSeries` each of which contains a set of labels, each a `{string, string}`, and a set of samples, each a `{Timestamp, Value}`.
 Logically, the write path deals with this write request multiple stages.
 In Go notation, this can be thought of as follows

 ```go
 type WriteRequest = []TimeSeries